What is your property manager's contact info?

 How many beds are there and where are they located?

-There are a total of seven beds in our three bedroom, two bath, 2100 square foot house.
+There are a total of five beds in our three bedroom, two bath, 2100 square foot house.

 The master bedroom has a king bed.
 The two road side bedrooms each have twin and queen beds.
-There are also two fold up twin beds in the roadside bedroom closets that can be set up in the living room.
-So you could sleep up to ten people in the seven beds.
+There is also a sectional couch in the great room.

 Does the house have TV and cable?

 The bedroom TV's do not have cable.
-They can play DVD's and they also have Chromecast Streaming Media Players.
+They are each smart TV's and can play Netflix and several other apps.

 Note that our DVD selection is pretty slim and the local Bahamas cable has your standard cable stations.